 Non-Hodgkin Lymphoma: The Basics

-Non-Hodgkin lymphoma (NHL) is a cancer that affects the immune system and is sometimes referred to as a “blood cancer”.
-NHL begins in the lymph nodes and is made of up malignant (cancerous) lymphocytes (white blood cells).
-There are over 30 different types of NHL.
+Non-Hodgkin lymphoma (NHL) is a cancer that affects the immune system.
+It is sometimes called “blood cancer."
+NHL begins in the lymph nodes and is made of up of cancerous lymphocytes (white blood cells).
+There are over 70 different types of NHL.

 Risks

-The actual cause of NHL is not known, but there are some known risk factors:
+The cause of NHL is not known.
+There are some known risk factors:

 - Certain viruses and bacteria.